qizhit/bioeng-cell-detection/README.md

 ## Content:
 - images/: dataset images for this project.
-- Bioeng-pj1.ipynb: We co-wrote the code on colab, and the ipynb file contains all versions of our code, as well as a brief introduction to the code for each part of the project.
+- Bioeng-pj1.ipynb: we co-wrote the code on colab, and the ipynb file contains all versions of our code, as well as a brief introduction to the code for each part of the project.
-- Bioeng-pj1.pdf: The pdf version of Bioeng-pj1.ipynb.
+- Bioeng-pj1.pdf: the pdf version of Bioeng-pj1.ipynb.
 - Bioeng-pj1.py: all the code in the final version.
-- report.pdf: This document contains our detailed introduction to the project, the thought process, the coding process, the use of tools and techniques, and future improvements.
+- report.pdf: this document contains our detailed introduction to the project, the thought process, the coding process, the use of tools and techniques, and future improvements.
 - report link: https://docs.google.com/document/d/1e3-rCJgn4zjilpw-arpCZsrFv3RyVayOv1AcIDfB-u4/edit?usp=sharing

 ## Contributor: